the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Fix - Ensure that events which have venues assigned can be updated successfuly on all browsers.
+* Fix - Avoid the issue of events which have venues assigned not being able to be updated successfuly on some browsers.
 [TEC-4596]

 = [6.0.6] 2022-12-14 =